MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.intrinsic.ry.md

 ### theta : [Double](xref:microsoft.quantum.qsharp.valueliterals#double-literals)

-Angle about which the qubit is to be rotated.
+Angle in radians about which the qubit is to be rotated.

 ### qubit : [Qubit](xref:microsoft.quantum.qsharp.valueliterals#qubit-literals)